boozyguo/mosaic/README.md

 - FC layer2: 128
 - Output: 1

-The accuracy in test datasets is 95%.
+The accuracy in test datasets is up to 95%.